A unified theory for continuous in time evolving finite element space approximations to partial differential equations in evolving domains: Abstract formulation

-We can further extend this definition to a weak material derivative.
-We will impose that an integration by parts in time formula holds.
-This is often called a transport formula because it takes into account the evolution of the space $\H(t)$ also.
+We can define a weak material derivative for which an integration by parts in time formula holds.
+This takes into account the evolution of the space $\H(t)$ and is often called a transport formula when applied to the derivative of the time dependent inner product.
+It generalises the notion of the Reynold's transport formula, \cite{CerFriGur05}.
 In order to provide this definition, we require a further assumption on $\H(t)$.

-\begin{assumption} We shall assume the following for all $\eta_0, \varphi_0 \in \H_0$:
+\begin{assumption} We shall assume the following for all $\eta_0, \zeta_0 \in \H_0$:

 with the constant $c$ independent of $t \in [0,T]$. \end{assumption}

 We define $\hat{g}( t; \cdot, \cdot ) \colon \H_0 \times \H_0 \to \R$ by

 Then we have a bilinear form $g( t; \cdot, \cdot ) \colon \H(t) \times \H(t) \to \R$ by